How Primary Design & Technology Can Help Prepare Children For The Future

 Design & technology KS1 and KS2 curriculum updates

-The curriculum for key stages 1 and 2 hasn’t altered for some time.
+The curriculum for Key Stage 1, lower Key Stage 2 and upper Key Stage 2 hasn’t altered for some time.
 However, Kapow Primary units are regularly reviewed to ensure the content is at the cutting edge of Design and technology thinking.

 We use the strands Design, Make, Evaluate and Technical Knowledge to develop our units around six key areas of learning: